 Pierre Joris and Habib Tengou edit a book about the multiple beginnings, traditions and genealogies in the literatures of the many languages of the region, and the region's diasporas.

-The theater, built during the military regime of Olusegun Obasanjo and finished in time for the Second World Festival of Black Arts and Culture (FESTAC) in 1977, has always given rise to public disagreement.
+The theater, built by the military and finished in time for FESTAC in 1977, has always been a site of public disagreement.

 The Thai-born artist, Pratchaya Phinthong, mines Zambia's colonial history to explore how historical narratives are performed through objects.

 The merits of restaging 'Une Saison au Congo,' Aimé Césaire's history of the life and death of Patrice Lumumba, in London, starring Chiwetel Ejiofor.